KC-7/ecommerce/README.md

 <img src="readme_images/cloudflare/cloudflare-traffic.png" style="max-width: 60%;">

-### Cloudflare Scecurity
+### Cloudflare Security

-Cloudlfare offers a range of options to provide additional protection for your site against malicous traffic.
+Cloudfare offers a range of options to provide additional protection for your site against malicious traffic.

 It has notified me about a lot of bot traffic, presumably due to registering the site on a custom domain, that have tried to gain root or env access such as the below example, there has also been a noticable amount of traffic from Tor: